JTSTAM02/my-pseudocode/pseudocode.md

    - IF soap remains on hand, keep scrubbing
    - ELSE Stop Scrubbing

-  - When finished, clean hands with towel
+  - When finished, turn faucet back to the right
+    * clean hands with towel
-## END
+### END